tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 The worst thing to do is to let your personal identity be the thing that does the billing (regardless of whether it comes from “your name LLC” or not, don’t let your **personal identity** be the construct you use){% include tufte-sn.html id="hn" content="For more infor on the relationship between freelancing and trading time for money check out <a href='https://news.ycombinator.com/item?id=19133026'>this hacker news thread</a>.
 As with all HN threads there's a few gems in there surrounded by garbage." %}.

-A crucial distinction that needs to be made by the time we get to the “psychic armor” section is that there are indeed multiple identities—we have an identity, a certain way of being, at work, at home, with our kids, with our friends… etc. And within that we have different permutations, micro-identities if you will, for sales, for lengthy engagements, for clients we don’t like… Especially in this section we are talking about creating the “clients + sales” construct, and how to step into that one particular persona, so it needs to be clear by now that these different roles exist.
+<span class="contributor">TS: A crucial distinction that needs to be made by the time we get to the “psychic armor” section is that there are indeed multiple identities—we have an identity, a certain way of being, at work, at home, with our kids, with our friends… etc. And within that we have different permutations, micro-identities if you will, for sales, for lengthy engagements, for clients we don’t like… Especially in this section we are talking about creating the “clients + sales” construct, and how to step into that one particular persona, so it needs to be clear by now that these different roles exist.
 We shouldn’t be encouraging people to merge their work and other identities more than is natural for them.
 Maybe the section below needs to come first and be expanded?
-Actually, it might come earlier than that, perhaps in the introduction even…..
+Actually, it might come earlier than that, perhaps in the introduction even…..</span>

 ## The Angst of Reconciling Professional & Personal Identities